joicepassos/joicepassos/README.md

 <h1 align="center"> Hi!👋 Nice to meet you </h1>

-My name is Joice, and i am a passionate programmer with experience in PHP and Javascript.
-This is my GitHub repository where I share my code projects and collaborate with other developers.However, please note that my primary repository for work-related projects is hosted on GitLab, so I may not make many commits on this GitHub repository.
-I'm learning at the moment: **Vue.js**
+Hello!
+My name is Joice, and I'm a programmer who mainly works with PHP and Javascript.
+Here on my GitHub profile, I share my code projects and try to collaborate with other developers, although I've only really helped once so far.
+I hope to be able to help more in the future!
+You might not see many uploads here on GitHub, but that doesn't mean I'm not working hard.
+In fact, I've been dedicating a lot of time to my work at the company I'm currently with, so I've been using GitLab more for my projects.
+If you want to keep up with my progress, just take a look at my profile there!
+Oh, and I'm currently learning Vue.js. :)

 ## 💻 Contacts